MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/windowslicensing-csp.md

 > [!IMPORTANT]
 > The product key entered must be 29 characters (that is, it should include dashes), otherwise the activation, edition upgrade, or product key change on Windows 10 desktop devices will fail.
 The product key is acquired from Microsoft Volume Licensing Service Center.
 Your organization must have a Volume Licensing contract with Microsoft to access the portal.

 The following are valid edition upgrade paths when using this node through an MDM:

--   Windows 10 Enterprise to Windows 10 Education
+- Windows 10/Windows 11 Enterprise to Windows 10/ Windows 11 Education
--   Windows 10 Home to Windows 10 Education
+- Windows 10/Windows 11 Home to Windows 10/Windows 11 Education
--   Windows 10 Pro to Windows 10 Education
+- Windows 10/Windows 11 Pro to Windows 10/Windows 11 Education
--   Windows 10 Pro to Windows 10 Enterprise
+- Windows 10/Windows 11 Pro to Windows 10/Windows 11 Enterprise

 Activation or changing a product key can be carried out on the following editions:

--   Windows 10 Education
+- Windows 10/Windows 11 Education
--   Windows 10 Enterprise
+- Windows 10/Windows 11 Enterprise
--   Windows 10 Home
+- Windows 10/Windows 11 Home
--   Windows 10 Pro
+- Windows 10/Windows 11 Pro

 <a href="" id="edition"></a>**Edition**
-Returns a value that maps to the Windows 10 edition.
+Returns a value that maps to the Windows 10 or Windows 11 edition.
 Take the value, convert it into its hexadecimal equivalent and search the GetProductInfo function page on MSDN for edition information.

 The data type is an Int.